 If you have a bit more time to spare and don’t mind a longer flight, you might like to consider a New York City break.

 One of the world’s most iconic cities, NYC has a bit of everything – from soaring skyscrapers to unrivalled arts and more food options than you can imagine!
-Whether you’ve always wanted to visit the Empire State Building or ride a yellow cab, the Big Apple has something for everyone.
+Whether you’ve always wanted to visit the Empire State Building or ride in a yellow cab, the Big Apple has something for everyone.

 Due to its compact size and bustling streets, Manhattan is perfect for wandering.
 You can stroll past bright Buddhist temples and tuck into dim sum in Chinatown, relax in cute coffee shops in Nolita, and sample culinary delights in historic Jewish delis.